Wilderness Survival Guide: How To Stay Alive if Lost, Hurt or Stranded

 A note regarding food: Being hungry is unpleasant, but is also low on the list of survival priorities.
 It is more important to regulate your body temperature, find shelter, drink enough water, and signal your location to Search and Rescue.

 Do not waste your time and energy looking for edible plants, setting a snare for a squirrel or fashioning a spear for a fish.
 Many plants are dangerous, making the risks outweigh the benefits.
 And effort spent hunting and preparing an animal for food would be better spent improving your shelter or gathering water.
 Pack an extra granola bar or hunk of jerky.

 Signaling for help is low on the list of priorities for survival, yet should be employed immediately and frequently during an emergency situation.
 Consider these methods for attracting attention and getting help:

-- Cell phone – If you are within range of a cell tower, you can call 911 for emergency help.
-If signal strength is too weak for that, even the process of trying to call or send a text may leave an electronic “breadcrumb” that can help Search and Rescue triangulate your position.
+- Cell phone: Call 911 for emergency help if you are within range of a cell tower.
+If signal strength is too weak for that, even the process of trying to call or sending a text may leave an electronic “breadcrumb” that can help Search and Rescue triangulate your position.

-- Lights and reflectors – Use a signal mirror if you have one, or improvise with anything else reflective during the daylight.
-At night, use a flashlight to send groups of three flashes in the direction you believe rescuers might be able to see them.
+- Lights and reflectors: Use a signal mirror if you have one, or improvise with anything else reflective during the daylight.
+At night, use a flashlight to send three flashes in the direction you believe rescuers might be able to see them.

-- Color and motion – Draw attention to your location with bright colored clothing or camping gear.
-Hang them where a breeze can move them.
-Attach your shirt to a pole and wave it like a flag.
+- Color and motion: Draw attention to your location with bright-colored clothing or camping gear.
+Hang them where a breeze can move them, perhaps by waving it like a flag.